 With this said, corporates should lower their demands in terms of ownership and give the most reasonable terms to those that they want to work.
 Furthermore, startups get a considerable amount of value by collaborating with corporates: they have the opportunity to work and learn from experts in the field, accumulate experience and have the chance to make themselves visible to the outside world.

-Nowadays, innovation has become a necessity, rather than an option.
+Nowadays, innovative thinking and corporate innovation has become a necessity, rather than an option.
 When you decide to innovate, make sure beforehand that you and your team are totally ready for the change.
-Take into consideration every step that you need to make in order to achieve a successful innovation and don’t be afraid to fail.
+Take into consideration every step that you need to make in order to achieve a successful innovation and don't be afraid to fail.
 Failure brings lessons.

 "Coming together is a beginning, staying together is progress, and working together is success." is what Henry Ford teaches us.
 If you think that you are not able to do this alone, don't hesitate to reach out to other people and create fruitful partnerships.